CLAIRE-Labo/python-ml-research-template/installation/docker-amd64-cuda/README.md

 - Use `conda` for non-Python dependencies needed to run the project code (e.g. `mkl`, `swig`, `imageio`, etc.).
 - Use `conda` for Python dependencies packaged with more than just Python code (e.g. `pytorch`, `numpy`).
   These will typically be your main dependencies and will likely not change as your project grows.
+  Note: new PyTorch versions are only distributed on PyPI (i.e., with `pip`).
 - Use `pip` for the rest of the Python dependencies.
 - For more complex dependencies that may require a custom installation or build, use the `Dockerfile` directly.